Lourinhã Formation: Praia da Amoreira-Porto Novo Member

-The Praia da Amoreira-Porto Novo Member is composed of the Priaia de Amoreira Member, which consists of massive mudrock-sand with metre thick sandstone lenses, with massive mudrock with calcrete.
-The overlying Poto Novo Mb. consists of massive bodies of sandstone, often cross bedded.
+The Praia da Amoreira-Porto Novo Member is composed of the Praia de Amoreira Member, which consists of massive mudrock-sand with metre-thick sandstone lenses, with massive mudrock with calcrete.
+The overlying Porto Novo Mb. consists of massive bodies of sandstone, often cross bedded.
 The environment of deposition is interpreted as a meandering fluvial system, while the Porto Novo Mb is interpreted as a deltaic deposit.
 It is interpreted to be latest Kimmeridgian in age, and overlies the Consolacao Unit at the top of the Aulacostephanus eudoxus ammonite zone.
+The continental facies of the Porto Novo Member intersperse into the Praia Azul Member and transition vertically and laterally into each other.
+At Vale Pombas at least 2 tongues of the Porto Novo Member are interspersed with 2 tongues of the Praia Azul Member.
+At Porto Dinheiro, the continental fluvial environment at the top of Porto Novo Member shows tidal influence, possible evidence of interaction with the coastal ecosystem of the Praia Azul Member.
+In the region from Paimogo to Areia Branca the overlaying deposits of the Praia Azul Member correspond to the upper Porto Novo Member in that section, implying they intercalate.
+These details indicate the Praia Azul and Porto Novo members represent laterally equivalent environments deposited simultaneously in adjacent, shifting, and laterally migrating sedimentary environments.

 Praia Azul Member

-The Praia Azul Member, formerly known as the Sobral unit/member is 80 to 130 metres thick and consists of tabular marls and mudstones, with rare sandstones bodies.
+The Praia Azul Member, formerly known as the Sobral unit/member, is 80–130 m thick and consists of tabular marls and mudstones, with rare sandstone bodies.
 There are three distinct laterally extensive (>20 km) thin shelly carbonate horizons within this member, indicating brief marine transgressions.
 South of Santa Cruz primarily consists of sandstone with rare conglomerate.
 The age is considered to be latest Kimmeridgian to earliest Tithonian, correlated to the ammonite zones of Hybonoticeras beckeri and Hybonoticeras hybonotum.

-Santa Rita Member + Assenta Member
+Santa Rita and Assenta members

-The Santa Rita Member in the Consolação sub-basin and its lateral equivalent in the Turcifal Basin the Assenta Member is around 300 metres thick and predominantly consists of mudstones with frequent layers of caliche.
-Near the top of the member several layers of tens of metres thick nodular and marly bioclastic limestones are present, containing marine benthic forams, the nodularity is derived from intense Thalassinoides burrowing.
-It is predominately late Tithonian in age, with the last few metres probably being earliest Berriasian, with the top of the formation roughly correlative with the base of the magnetochron M18n. (~144.7 Ma) The environment of deposition is interpreted as being an upper fluvial-dominated delta to meandering fluvial systems flowing on a paralic plain.
+The Santa Rita Member in the Consolação sub-basin and its lateral equivalent in the Turcifal Basin, the Assenta Member, is around 300 m thick and predominantly consists of mudstones with frequent layers of caliche.
+Near the top of the member, several layers of tens of metres thick nodular and marly bioclastic limestones are present, containing marine benthic forams.
+The nodularity is derived from intense Thalassinoides burrowing.
+It was originally interpreted as being Tithonian in age, but reinterpretation of the magnetostraitgraphic data now places it in the Upper Kimmeridgian to Lower Tithonian.
+The environment of deposition is interpreted as being an upper fluvial-dominated delta to meandering fluvial systems flowing on a paralic plain.
+The Assenta Member is thought to represent the upper delta-plain and fluvial domain of the Praia Azul Member.